Thursday

 Gary was nonplussed at this argument.

-“I don’t suppose you explained that to your daughter or your wife,” he said.
+“I don’t suppose you explained that to your daughter or your

 “I didn’t think they had noticed.”